luck-robotics/luck-robotics.github.io/_members/luck.md

 publications: 'author^=*Luck'

 teaser: >
-    I am an Assistant Professor in the Computational Intelligence Group at the Vrije Universiteit Amsterdam, where I lead the Luck Lab.
+    I am an Assistant Professor (tenured since February 2025) in the Computational Intelligence Group at the Vrije Universiteit Amsterdam, where I lead the Luck Lab.
 Here, I am working on multiple different topics in the field of robot learning, primarily in the area of deep reinforcement learning.

 profile:
     name: Dr. Kevin Sebastian Luck